Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: EAMoD vehicle movement modeling

 EAMoD systems are prone to imbalances caused by spatial and temporal variations in travel demand.
 To mitigate these imbalances through effective vehicle allocation, it is essential to model the imbalance at each station.
 We define the imbalance at a station as the difference between the number of passengers awaiting service and the number of available vehicles.
 Ideally, system operations should maintain this imbalance at zero.
 However, due to demand fluctuations and operational constraints, achieving a perfect balance is often infeasible.
 Therefore, we introduce the following constraint, which allows for a positive imbalance:

 where $\lambda_{ijt}$ denotes the travel demand from station $i$ to station $j$ at time $t$, and $x^p_{ijbt}$ represents the number of vehicles with a SoC between $b_{ij}^{\min}$ and 1.
-The parameter $b_{ij}^{\min}$ indicates the minimum SoC required for a vehicle to complete a trip from $i$ to $j$, accounting for the energy consumption $\Delta b_{ijt}$ and a predefined safety margin.
+The threshold $b_{ij}^{\min}$ is the minimum SoC required for a vehicle to complete a trip from $i$ to $j$ with high probability, derived from the energy consumption chance constraint~\eqref{eq:ccenergy_model}:

+This ensures that only vehicles with sufficient charge to complete the trip (including a safety buffer $e_{\text{safety}}$) with probability at least $1 - \epsilon^{\text{b}}$ are eligible for dispatch.
+By restricting the summation in~\eqref{eq:im} to SoC levels $b \geq b_{ij}^{\min}$, the constraint directly links vehicle dispatch decisions to the robust energy requirements.
 The variable $s_{ijt}$ is a slack variable that captures unmet demand, thereby allowing some flexibility in maintaining balance.